keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 -DchromeDriverVersion=77.0.3865.40
 ```

+**For Windows**: Probably, you encounter issues with execution those tests on the Windows platform due to Chrome Driver is not available.
+In this case, please define the path to the local Chrome Driver by adding this property `-Dwebdriver.chrome.driver=C:/path/to/chromedriver.exe`.

 **Warning:** Please, be aware the WebAuthn tests are still in a development phase and there is a high chance those tests will not be stable.

 ## Social Login